h578010/dat153_quiz/README.md

 # dat153_quiz

-Three different tests were made.
-DatabaseTest tests adding a new question/dog to the database.
-MainButtonTest tests that clicking the ADD-button on the main screen opens the activiy for adding new questions/dogs.
-The QuizScoreTest tests that only right answers will give point during the quiz.
+Three different tests were made: DatabaseTest for adding a new question/dog to the database.
+MainButtonTest that checks that clicking the Add button on the main screen opens the activiy for adding new questions/dogs.
+The QuizScoreTest for testing that only right answers will give points during the quiz.

 ## Test results: